Bikeman868/UrlRewrite.Net/README.md

 to the `to` scope.
 Possible values are `LowerCase`, `UpperCase`, `UrlEncode`, `UrlDecode`.
 You can also register your own custom operations - see below.

-This Rewrite module also provides a `<delete>` element for removing parts of the request and a `<keep>` element to delete all except certain parts of the request.
-These elements allow you to remove unwanted query string parameters, shorten paths etc
+This Rewrite module also provides a `<delete>` element for removing parts of the request a `<keep>` element to delete all except certain parts of the request and an `<insert>` element and an `<append>` element.
+These elements allow you to perform any modifications to the url that you need.

 The `<delete>` element has the following attributes:
 * `scope` identifies which part of the url to delete as `Url`, `Path`, `QueryString`, `PathElement`, `Parameter`, 'Header'.